 Distribution network - in England and Wales this consists of overhead lines, underground cables and other network infrastructure that operate at 132kV and below; in Scotland this is the infrastructure that operates at 33kV and below.
 Nearly all demand in GB is connected to the distribution network; only very large demand users (e.g. the rail network) are connected to the transmission network.
-Nearly all medium-scale and smaller scale generation in GB is connected to the distribution network; typically only large fossil fuel power stations, offshore generation, and large onshore generation are connected to the transmission network.
+Nearly all medium-scale and smaller scale generation in GB is connected to the distribution scale and smaller scale generation in GB is connected to the transmission network.
+Nearly all medium-scale and smaller scale generation, and large onshore generation are connected to the transmission network.